How to write a novel is a legitimate question. It can be a scary and overwhelming concept.

 4. Novel Writers Set Goals and Deadlines

 Many writers get overwhelmed with the sheer amount of work that is required to finish a novel.
-They stare at the blank screen in front of them, and they don’t know where or how to begin.
+They stare at the blank page in front of them, and they don’t know where or how to begin.

 You can overcome this mental overload by breaking up your project into smaller goals.